Kherson: History

-Russian Empire era (1783–1917)
+Early days and Russian Empire era (until 1917)

+Kherson was preceded by the town of Bilechowisce, first marked on a map by Guillaume Le Vasseur de Beauplan from 1648.
+Bilchowisce was listed as one of the three chief towns of Yedisan in a 1701 book by English cartographer Herman Moll.
+A French-language map of the site in 1769 (inset) shows a Russian-built fort or sconce named St. Alexandre.
+This had been built in 1737 during the Russo-Turkish War and served the Zaporizhian Sich as an administrative center, run by local Cossacks.

-The city was founded by decree of Catherine the Great on 18 June 1778 on the high bank of the Dnieper as a central fortress of the Black Sea Fleet after the Russian annexation of the territory in 1774.
-The city was established in place of the Russian-built fort or sconce "Saint Alexander" which existed at least since 1737 and also served as one of administrative centers of the Zaporizhian Sich and run by local Cossacks.
-The fort was built during the Russo-Turkish War and improved some 30 years later.
-Before 1737 in place of Kherson and Fort St.Alexandre, older maps show a settlement of Bilschowisce which carries Ukrainian-like transliteration.
+The Russian Empire annexed the territory from the Crimean Khanate in 1774, and a decree of Catherine the Great on 18 June 1778 founded Kherson on the high bank of the Dnieper as a central fortress of the Black Sea Fleet.

 1783 saw the city granted the rights of a district town and the opening of a local shipyard where the hulls of the Russian Black Sea fleet were laid.
 Within a year the Kherson Shipping Company began operations.
 By the end of the 18th century, the port had established trade with France, Italy, Spain and other European countries.
-Between 1783–1793 Poland's maritime trade via the Black Sea was conducted through Kherson by the Kompania Handlowa Polska.
+Between 1783 and 1793 Poland's maritime trade via the Black Sea was conducted through Kherson by the Kompania Handlowa Polska.
+The Poles leased a piece of the shoreline and built houses, exchange offices, workshops and warehouses.
+There was substantial immigration of Poles and a Polish consulate was established in 1783.
 In 1791, Potemkin was buried in the newly built St. Catherine's Cathedral.
 In 1803 the city became the capital of the Kherson Governorate.

 Industry, beginning with breweries, tanneries and other food and agricultural processing, developed from the 1850s.

-In 1897 the population of the city was 59,076 of which, on the basis of their first language, almost half were recorded as Great Russian, 30% as Jewish, and 20% Ukrainian.
+According to the Geographical Dictionary of the Kingdom of Poland and other Slavic Countries from 1880, the city was mostly inhabited by Ukrainians, Greeks and Jews.
+According to the 1897 census, the population of the city was 59,076 of which, on the basis of their first language, 47.2% were recorded as Russian, 29.1% as Jewish, 19.6% Ukrainian, 1.7% Polish.
 During the revolution of 1905 there were workers' strikes and an army mutiny (an armed demonstration by soldiers of the 10th Disciplinary Battalion) in the city.